 Phone: +81 3-3584-9410

-Soba restaurants are everywhere in Tokyo, but it’s always good to know there is established ones we can rely on while we can enjoy new soba restaurants!
+Soba restaurants are everywhere in Tokyo, but it’s always good to know there are established ones we can rely on while we can enjoy reasonable soba at hand!

 Tsukiji Market: 5 Delicacy Shops You Never Wanna Skip